Summation iBlaze needs to be moved to a new server. This assumes that the application and data are both moving.

 3. Image paths

 The DEFDIR and IMGFILES fields in the IMGINFO table store the path to the image files, but they can do so with an @I or @V token or with an explicit path reference.
 If explicit path references exist and are no longer valid because the case directory has moved, then this data must be updated in the IMGINFO table.
-If, as Summation recommends, the @I token is used in the DEFDIR field, then moving the case directory will move the IMAGES subfolder as well, and nothing further needs to be done.
+If the @I token is used in the DEFDIR field, then moving the case directory will move the IMAGES subfolder as well, and nothing further needs to be done.

 - Petrified images – stored under the eDocs folder